zenpho/AxoMulti/README.md

 I'm working on developing this to work with multiple Axoloti core boards as 'voice cards' with a master receiving MIDI channel messages and despatching to the voice cards, bussing audio outputs together.
 That'll be fun, but I'm not there yet.
 Can you help?

-See my other axoloti projects
+See my other axo/kso projects
  * [AxoPanelControls github repo](https://github.com/zenpho/AxoPanelControls) hastily constructed control panel for axoloti and ksoloti